DevSilv/DevSilv.github.io/_posts/2021/02/28/2021-02-28-virt-manager-options-and-info.md

 - The virtual hardware details pane

-    ?.
-The button "Remove" – TODO
+    193. The button "Remove" – TODO
-    ?.
-The button "Cancel" – TODO
+    194. The button "Cancel" – TODO
-    ?.
-The button "Apply" – TODO
+    195. The button "Apply" – TODO

     - The pane with the hardware list

-        ?.
-The position "Overview" – TODO
+        196. The position "Overview" – TODO
-        ?.
-The position "OS information" – TODO
+        197. The position "OS information" – TODO
-        ?.
-The position "Performance" – TODO
+        198. The position "Performance" – TODO
-        ?.
-The position "CPUs" – TODO
+        199. The position "CPUs" – TODO
-        ?.
-The position "Memory" – TODO
+        200. The position "Memory" – TODO
-        ?.
-The position "Boot Options" – TODO
+        201. The position "Boot Options" – TODO
-        ?.
-The position "SATA CDROM `<number>`" – TODO ?.
-The position "NIC `<address>`" – TODO
+        202. The position "SATA CDROM `<number>`" – TODO
+        203. The position "NIC `<address>`" – TODO
-        ?.
-The position "Tablet" – TODO
+        204. The position "Tablet" – TODO
-        ?.
-The position "Mouse" – TODO
+        205. The position "Mouse" – TODO
-        ?.
-The position "Keyboard" – TODO
+        206. The position "Keyboard" – TODO
-        ?.
-The position "Display `<type>`" – TODO
+        207. The position "Display `<type>`" – TODO
-        ?.
-The position "Sound `<model>`" – TODO
+        208. The position "Sound `<model>`" – TODO
-        ?.
-The position "Serial `<number>`" – TODO
+        209. The position "Serial `<number>`" – TODO
-        ?.
-The position "Channel `<?>`" – TODO
+        210. The position "Channel `<?>`" – TODO
-        ?.
-The position "Video `<model>`" – TODO
+        211. The position "Video `<model>`" – TODO
-        ?.
-The position "Controller USB 0" – TODO
+        212. The position "Controller USB 0" – TODO
-        ?.
-The position "Controller SATA 0" – TODO
+        213. The position "Controller SATA 0" – TODO
-        ?.
-The position "Controller PCIe 0" – TODO
+        214. The position "Controller PCIe 0" – TODO
-        ?.
-The position "USB Redirector `<number>`" – TODO ?.
-The position "RNG `<device>`" – TODO
+        215. The position "USB Redirector `<number>`" – TODO
+        216. The position "RNG `<device>`" – TODO
-        ?.
-The button "Add Hardware" – TODO
+        217. The button "Add Hardware" – TODO

         - The context menu available right-clicking a position on the list

-            ?.
-The option "Add Hardware" – TODO
+            218. The option "Add Hardware" – TODO
-            ?.
-The option "Remove Hardware" – TODO
+            219. The option "Remove Hardware" – TODO

         - The options and information of the position "Overview"

             - The section "Basic Details"

-                ?.
-The option "Name" – TODO
+                220. The option "Name" – TODO
-                ?.
-The information "UUID" – TODO
+                221. The information "UUID" – TODO
-                ?.
-The information "Status" – TODO
+                222. The information "Status" – TODO
-                ?.
-The option "Title" – TODO
+                223. The option "Title" – TODO
-                ?.
-The option "Description" – TODO
+                224. The option "Description" – TODO

             - The section "Hyperviso Details"

-                ?.
-The information "Hypervisor" – TODO
+                225. The information "Hypervisor" – TODO
-                ?.
-The information "Architecture" – TODO
+                226. The information "Architecture" – TODO
-                ?.
-The information "Emulator" – TODO
+                227. The information "Emulator" – TODO
-                ?.
-The information "Chipset" – TODO
+                228. The information "Chipset" – TODO
-                ?.
-The information "Firmware" – TODO
+                229. The information "Firmware" – TODO

         - The options and information of the position "OS information"

-            ?.
-The option "Operating system" – TODO
+            230. The option "Operating system" – TODO

         - The options and information of the position "Performance"

-            ?.
-The graph "CPU usage" – TODO
+            231. The graph "CPU usage" – TODO
-            ?.
-The graph "Memory usage" – TODO
+            232. The graph "Memory usage" – TODO
-            ?.
-The graph "Disk I/O" – TODO
+            233. The graph "Disk I/O" – TODO
-            ?.
-The graph "Network I/O" – TODO
+            234. The graph "Network I/O" – TODO

         - The options and information of the position "CPUs"

             - The section "CPUs"

-                ?.
-The information "Logical host CPUs" – TODO ?.
-The option "vCPU allocation" – TODO
+                235. The information "Logical host CPUs" – TODO
+                236. The option "vCPU allocation" – TODO

             - The section "Configuration"

-                ?.
-The option "Copy host CPU configuration" – TODO ?.
-The option "Model" – TODO
+                237. The option "Copy host CPU configuration" – TODO
+                238. The option "Model" – TODO
-                ?.
-The option "Enable available CPU security flaw mitigations" – TODO
+                239. The option "Enable available CPU security flaw mitigations" – TODO

             - The section "Topology"

-                ?.
-The option "Manually set CPU topology" – TODO
+                240. The option "Manually set CPU topology" – TODO

                 - The options of the option "Manually set CPU topology"

-                    ?.
-The option "Sockets" – TODO
+                    241. The option "Sockets" – TODO
-                    ?.
-The option "Cores" – TODO
+                    242. The option "Cores" – TODO
-                    ?.
-The option "Threads" – TODO
+                    243. The option "Threads" – TODO

         - The options and information of the position "Memory"

             - The section "Memory"

-                ?.
-The information "Total host memory" – TODO ?.
-The option "Current allocation" – TODO ?.
-The option "Maximum allocation" – TODO
+                244. The information "Total host memory" – TODO
+                245. The option "Current allocation" – TODO
+                246. The option "Maximum allocation" – TODO

         - The options and information of the position "Boot Options"

             - The section "Autostart"

-                ?.
-The option "Start virtual machine on host boot up" – TODO
+                247. The option "Start virtual machine on host boot up" – TODO

             - The section "Boot device order"

-                ?.
-The option "Enable boot menu" – TODO ?.
-The list of boot devices – TODO
+                248. The option "Enable boot menu" – TODO
+                249. The list of boot devices – TODO
-                ?.
-The button with an up arrow – TODO ?.
-The button with a down arrow – TODO
+                250. The button with an up arrow – TODO
+                251. The button with a down arrow – TODO

             - The section "Direct kernel boot"

-                ?.
-The option "Enable direct kernel boot" – TODO
+                252. The option "Enable direct kernel boot" – TODO

                 - The options of the option "Enable direct kernel boot"

-                    ?.
-The option "Kernel path" – TODO ?.
-The option "Initrd path" – TODO ?.
-The option "Kernel args" – TODO
+                    253. The option "Kernel path" – TODO
+                    254. The option "Initrd path" – TODO
+                    255. The option "Kernel args" – TODO

                     - The options of the option "Kernel path"

-                        ?.
-The text field – TODO
+                        256. The text field – TODO
-                        ?.
-The button "Browse" – TODO
+                        257. The button "Browse" – TODO

                     - The options of the option "Initrd path"

-                        ?.
-The text field – TODO
+                        258. The text field – TODO
-                        ?.
-The button "Browse" – TODO
+                        259. The button "Browse" – TODO

         - The options and information of the position "SATA CDROM `<number>`"

             - The section "Virtual Disk"

-                ?.
-The option "Source path" – TODO
+                260. The option "Source path" – TODO
-                ?.
-The information "Device type" – TODO ?.
-The information "Disk bus" – TODO ?.
-The information "Storage size" – TODO
+                261. The information "Device type" – TODO
+                262. The information "Disk bus" – TODO
+                263. The information "Storage size" – TODO

                 - The options of the option "Source path"

-                    ?.
-The drop-down menu – TODO
+                    264. The drop-down menu – TODO
-                    ?.
-The button "Browse" – TODO
+                    265. The button "Browse" – TODO

                 - The section "Advanced options"

-                    ?.
-The option "Readonly" – TODO
+                    266. The option "Readonly" – TODO
-                    ?.
-The option "Shareable" – TODO
+                    267. The option "Shareable" – TODO
-                    ?.
-The option "Serial" – TODO
+                    268. The option "Serial" – TODO
-                    ?.
-The option "Cache mode" – (see the option [e].)
+                    269. The option "Cache mode" – (see the option 354.)
-                    ?.
-The option "Discard mode" – (see the option [f].)
+                    270. The option "Discard mode" – (see the option 355.)
-                    ?.
-The option "Detect zeroes" – (see the option [g].)
+                    271. The option "Detect zeroes" – (see the option 356.)

         - The options and information of the position "NIC `<address>`"

             - The section "Virtual Network Interface"

-                ?.
-The option "Network source" – TODO [m].
-The option "Device model" – TODO.
-For options of this option, see the option [n].
+                272. The option "Network source" – TODO
+                273. The option "Device model" – TODO.
+For options of this option, see the option 383.
-                [l].
-The information "MAC address" – TODO.
-See also the option [k].
+                274. The information "MAC address" – TODO.
+See also the option 382.
-                ?.
-The information "IP address" – TODO ?.
-The option "Link state" – TODO
+                275. The information "IP address" – TODO
+                276. The option "Link state" – TODO

                 - The options of the option "Network source"

-                    ?.
-The option "Virtual network 'default' : NAT" – TODO ?.
-The option "Bridge device..." – TODO ?.
-The option "Macvtap device..." – TODO
+                    277. The option "Virtual network 'default' : NAT" – TODO
+                    278. The option "Bridge device..." – TODO
+                    279. The option "Macvtap device..." – TODO

                     - The options of the option "Bridge device"

-                        ?.
-The option "Device name" – TODO
+                        280. The option "Device name" – TODO

                     - The options and information of the option "Macvtap device"

-                        ?.
-The option "Device name" – TODO ?.
-The warning "In most configurations..." – TODO
+                        281. The option "Device name" – TODO
+                        282. The warning "In most configurations..." – TODO

                 - The options of the information "IP address"

-                    ?.
-The button with a loopy arrow – TODO
+                    283. The button with a loopy arrow – TODO

                 - The options of the option "Link state"

-                    ?.
-The option "active" – TODO
+                    284. The option "active" – TODO

         - The options and information of the position "Tablet"

             - The section "Virtual Input Device"

-                ?.
-The information "Type" – TODO
+                285. The information "Type" – TODO
-                ?.
-The information "Mode" – TODO
+                286. The information "Mode" – TODO

         - The options and information of the position "Mouse"

             - The section "Virtual Input Device"

-                ?.
-The information "Type" – TODO
+                287. The information "Type" – TODO
-                ?.
-The information "Mode" – TODO
+                288. The information "Mode" – TODO

         - The options and information of the position "Keyboard"

             - The section "Virtual Input Device"

-                ?.
-The information "Type" – TODO
+                289. The information "Type" – TODO

         - The options and information of the position "Display `<type>`"

             - The section "`<type>` Server"

-                [p].
-The option "Type" – TODO.
-For options of this option, see the option [o].
+                290. The option "Type" – TODO.
+For options of this option, see the option 400.
-                [r].
-The option "Listen type" – TODO.
-For options of this option, see the option [q].
+                291. The option "Listen type" – TODO.
+For options of this option, see the option 401.
-                [t].
-The option "Address" – TODO.
-For options of this option, see the option [s].
+                292. The option "Address" – TODO.
+For options of this option, see the option 402.
-                [u].
-The option "Port" – TODO.
-For options of this option, see the option [w].
+                293. The option "Port" – TODO.
+For options of this option, see the option 403.
-                [y].
-The option "Password" – TODO.
-For options of this option, see the option [x].
+                294. The option "Password" – TODO.
+For options of this option, see the option 404.
-                [aa].
-The option "OpenGL" – TODO.
-For options of this option, see the option [z].
+                295. The option "OpenGL" – TODO.
+For options of this option, see the option 405.

         - The options of the position "Sound `<model>`"

             - The section "Sound Device"

-                [ac].
-The option "Model" – TODO.
-For options of this option, see the option [ab].
+                296. The option "Model" – TODO.
+For options of this option, see the option 423.

         - The options and information of the position "Serial `<number>`"

             - The section "Serial Device `<number>` (Primary Console)"

-                ?.
-The information "Device type" – TODO
+                297. The information "Device type" – TODO

         - The options and information of the position "Channel `<?>`"

             - The section "Channel Device"

-                ?.
-The information "Device type" – TODO ?.
-The information "Target type" – TODO ?.
-The information "Target name" – TODO
+                298. The information "Device type" – TODO
+                299. The information "Target type" – TODO
+                300. The information "Target name" – TODO

         - The options and information of the position "Video `<model>`"

             - The section "Video"

-                [ae].
-The option "Model" – TODO.
-For options of this option, see the option [ad].
+                301. The option "Model" – TODO.
+For options of this option, see the option 457.
-                ?.
-The option "3D acceleration" – TODO
+                302. The option "3D acceleration" – TODO

         - The options and information of the position "Controller USB 0"

             - The section "Controller"

-                ?.
-The information "Type" – TODO
+                303. The information "Type" – TODO
-                [i].
-The option "Model" – (see the option [h] (?).)
+                304. The option "Model" – (see the option 374 (?).)

         - The options and information of the position "Controller SATA 0"

             - The section "Controller"

-                ?.
-The information "Type" – TODO
+                305. The information "Type" – TODO
-                ?.
-The information "Devices" – TODO
+                306. The information "Devices" – TODO

         - The options and information of the position "Controller PCIe 0"

             - The section "Controller"

-                ?.
-The information "Type" – TODO
+                307. The information "Type" – TODO

         - The options and information of the position "Controller VirtIO Serial 0"

             - The section "Controller"

-                ?.
-The information "Type" – TODO
+                308. The information "Type" – TODO

         - The options and information of the position "USB Redirector `<number>`"

-            ?.
-The information "Type" – TODO
+            309. The information "Type" – TODO

         - The options and information of the position "RNG `<device>`"

             - The section "Random Number Generator"

-                ?.
-The information "Type" – TODO
+                310. The information "Type" – TODO
-                ?.
-The information "Host Device" – TODO
+                311. The information "Host Device" – TODO

     - The tab "Details